Press group: Ukraine journalist, soldier 'coldly executed'

 The press freedom group said it went back to the spot where the bodies of Maks Levin and serviceman Oleksiy Chernyshov were found April 1 in woods north of the capital, Kyiv.
 The group said it counted 14 bullet holes in the burned hulk of their car still at the scene.

-The group said disused Russian positions, one of them still bobby-trapped, were found close by.
+The group said disused Russian positions, one of them still booby-trapped, were found close by.
 Also found were the remains of food rations, cigarette packets and other litter seemingly left by Russian soldiers.

 Some of Levin and Chernyshov’s belongings, including the soldier’s ID papers and parts of his bulletproof vest and the photographer’s helmet, were also recovered, it said.